 Video interlacing is a method used in traditional analogue video broadcasting that arose due to the limitations of early television.
-Each frame of the video is split into half-frames, each frame containing even and odd rows consecutively.
+Each frame of the video is split into halfframes, each frame containing even and odd rows consecutively.
 This allows to broadcast at double the frame rate, producing a seemingly smoother video stream, while the eye does not notice the missing rows.
 However, on digital displays, interlaced video may produce visible defects in the form of horizontal lines.
 Deinterlacing helps remove these defects using algorythms by merging the two half-frames into one.
-Movavi Video Converter automatically deinterlaces output videos.